20c/vaping/docs/examples.md

     thoughts on it.

-Pay close attention to the commented lines in the example below, as we need to do the following:
+Pay close attention to the commented lines in the example below, as you need to do the following:

 - setup the mtr probe
 - setup the fping_mtr plugin